-So what must we do to abolish climate change?
+So what must we do to abolish climate change from our world?
 We must transcend our school into an eco-haven, starting the protest against climate change.
-1st, the barren roofs of our school must be armoured with glistening solar panels, harnessing the sun's gargantuan power into raw, green energy.
+First, the barren roofs of our school must be armoured with glistening solar panels, harnessing the sun's gargantuan power into raw, green energy.
 Additionally, the canteen of our school needs to have a back garden, not only providing organic, nutrient-rich fruits, but also soldier-like flora that inhale carbon dioxide.
-2nd, each of us must scrutinise our daily carbon footprint, including daily transport, energy consumption and product purchasing.
-3rd, we must amplify our voices to a global audience, and persuade others to join the Green Team Committee(GTC).
+Second, each of us must scrutinise our daily carbon footprint, including daily transport, energy consumption and product purchasing.
+Third, we must amplify our voices to a global audience, and persuade others to join the Green Team Committee(GTC).
+Together we can eradicate the climate crisis.

 As I stand here, persuading others to join the GTC, remember that each passing moment you are letting slip by is a person lost to the future.
-Each minute that you waste is a year's worth of hard work.
+Each minute that you waste is a city drowned to Nature.
 Each day that is ignored brings the rest of the world's work fall.
-And so, as the sun dawns, I ask you, do you want to be the saviour of centuries to come, or the executioner of humanity as a species, as a kind, as a team.
+And so, as the sun dawns, I ask you, do you want to be the saviour of centuries to come, or the executioner of humanity, the demolisher of a triumphant species; the annihilator of a unique kind; the betrayer of a team.
+For if we let climate change unlock our doors of safety, where else in the vast universe is there another Earth to live on.
+This is our responsibility.
+Our world.
+Our opportunity.
+And your choice.